Derna, Libya: Classic era and Middle Ages

-In the Hellenistic period the ancient city of Darnis was part of the Libyan Pentapolis.
+In the Hellenistic period the ancient city of Darnis was part of the Libyan Pentapolis colonized by the Greeks.
 Under Rome, it became a civil and later the religious metropolis of the province of Libya Secunda, or Libya Inferior, that is, the Marmarica region.
 The names of some of its metropolitan bishops are found in extant documents.
 Piso was one of the Eastern bishops who withdrew from the Council of Sardica and set up their own council at Philippopolis in 347.
 Early 5th-century Dioscorus is known because of a dispute he had with the bishop of Erythrum.
 Daniel took part in the Council of Ephesus in 431.
 In addition, John Moschus speaks of a bishop Thedodorus of Darnis as having had a vision of Saint Leo the Great in the mid-5th century.

 No longer a residential bishopric, Darnis is today listed by the Catholic Church as a titular see.

-The city was resettled by the Islamic refugees from Spain (Al-Andalus) in 1493 on the site of the ancient settlement.
+The city was resettled by the refugees from Islamic Spain (Expulsion of the Moriscos) in 1493 on the site of the ancient settlement.